-In three years, Thomas has sent 10 of 14 seniors on to the professional stage – including five with AHL experience – graduated 12 players with bachelor degrees, landed 35 on the WCHA All-Academic Team and helped 12 to WCHA Scholar-Athlete honors.
+In three years, Thomas has sent 10 of 14 seniors on to the professional stage – including five with AHL game time – graduated 12 players with bachelor degrees, landed 35 on the WCHA All-Academic Team and helped 12 to WCHA Scholar-Athlete honors.
+His Seawolves have also combined for over 1,000 hours of community service.
 Most recently, the Seawolves’ Austin Sevalrud was awarded WCHA’s Postgraduate Scholarship for 2016.

 Additionally, Thomas – who owns a 37-58-11 overall record with the Green & Gold – has hugely increased the Seawolves’ presence in the community, logging in tons of service hours over the course of his time at UAA.